ghassenWalha/flutter-ecommerce-project/README.md

 # flutter_ecommerce_project

-# how contribute to this project:
+# how to contribute to this project:
 1. Clown this project
 2. Check out to your branch